Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 The first issue we consider is whether the prosecutor can prove the defendant was convicted of the prior felony and what that felony was.
 It could end up being a felony conviction that is not listed above.
 Then, we consider the defenses to possession.
 Possession must be knowing or intentional.
 The defendant must have dominion of control over the gun.
 The State must be able to prove that the weapon was in fact in his possession and that he knew the weapon was in his possession.
 This is a very fact-intensive analysis.
 Every case is different.

-If you or someone you know has been charged with possession of a firearm by convicted felon or any other gun charge anywhere in Louisiana, contact us at 225-964-6720.
-We have successfully defended clients with Convicted Felon with a Firearm in Louisiana for over 13 years.
+If you or someone you know has been charged with possession of a firearm by convicted felon or any other gun charge anywhere in Louisiana, contact us.
+We have successfully defended clients with Convicted Felon with a Firearm in Louisiana and other gun charges for over 18 years.
 Serious charges require serious representation.
-We are full-time criminal defense attorneys handling gun charges located in Baton Rouge, Louisiana.
+We are full-time criminal defense attorneys handling gun charges located in Louisiana.